erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 The use of a Flat File hierarchy allows a fast and somewhat secure site as well.
 The pages are precompiled to be served as fast as possible, much like a static website would.
 By default, differently from what static websites do, they do have a dashboard for users to access and create content.

-Some of the most known Flat File CMS, at least in the PHP world, are: [October CMS], [Kirby], [Statamic] and [Grav].
+Some of the most known Flat File CMS, at least in the PHP world, are: [October CMS](https://octobercms.com/), [Kirby](https://getkirby.com/), [Statamic](https://statamic.com/) and [Grav](https://getgrav.org/).

 ### Content as a Service

 A somewhat new trend is to generate content through a service and consume it the same.
 In other words: A <abbr title="Software as a Service">SaaS</abbr> application with an interface is used to create the content and then we consume this content through a REST/SOAP/GraphQL API.

 These ones can be self hosted: you have your own server and install the application there to be used; or managed: an online service you normally pay to use (add content and consume it via an API).
-Examples of those services are: [WordPress], [Contentful] and [GraphCMS].
+Examples of those services are: [WordPress](https://wordpress.org/), [Contentful](https://www.contentful.com/) and [GraphCMS](https://graphcms.com/).

 ### Others

-There are others works, like [Siteleaf], that provides an interesting UI to create content and publish to various places, including GitHub Pages.
+There are others works, like [Siteleaf](https://www.siteleaf.com/), that provides an interesting UI to create content and publish to various places, including GitHub Pages.
 It is free to experiment, however, the most interesting features are in the paid plans.

-Other interesting work is from [Publii], which is an Electron app.
+Other interesting work is from [Publii](https://getpublii.com/), which is an Electron app.
 It has some interesting functionality, like creation of menus, tags and the like.
 However, being an installable app may stop you from posting on the go.
 Unfortunately, you are not going to easily access it via tablet or smartphones.

-And the last of this list of alternatives, we have the good old [Gitbook].
+And the last of this list of alternatives, we have the good old [Gitbook](https://www.gitbook.com/).
 It uses GitHub and its GitHub Pages functionality; also provides an interface to write content; however, it is mainly suited for documentation or technical books.
 It is possible to have a website there, but it is not the best place.

 ## The problem